Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/The Mechanics and the Fiction.md

 However, the Ironsworn rules do not utilize fine-grained mechanics for the difficulty of a particular challenge or the abilities a foe can bring to bear.
 Instead, the requirements to overcome challenges in your world are primarily represented through your fictional framing
 ### From Hell's Heart, I Stab at Thee
-A leviathan is an ancient sea beast (page 154).
+A [[leviathan]] is an ancient sea beast.
 It’s tough to kill because of its epic rank, and it inflicts epic harm, but it doesn’t have any other mechanical characteristics.
 If we look to the fiction of the leviathan’s, description, we see “flesh as tough as iron.”
 But, rolling a Strike against a leviathan is the same as against a common thug.
 In either case, it’s your action die, plus your stat and adds compared to the challenge dice.
 Your chances to score a strong hit, weak hit, or miss are the same.

 So how do you give the leviathan its due as a terrifying, seemingly invulnerable foe?
 You do it through the fiction.